-- Investigation of MRSA isolates using phenotypic and molecular techniques for the following reasons: - confirmation of S. aureus identity - epidemiological typing (including spa typing) - detection of resistance and virulence genes including pvl, mec, nuc, eta, etb and etd - Investigation of meticillin susceptible S. aureus (MSSA) isolates - For the detection of the pvl and exfoliative toxin genes - Outbreak investigation of strains using spa typing - Advice - on treatment and management of patients with MRSA through its medical director - on infection control through the infection control team of SJH - on laboratory aspects of MRSA through the scientific staff of the laboratory
+- Investigation of MRSA isolates using phenotypic and molecular techniques for the following reasons: - confirmation of S. aureus identity - epidemiological typing (including spa typing) - detection of resistance and virulence genes including pvl, mec, nuc, eta, etb and etd - Investigation of meticillin susceptible S. aureus (MSSA) isolates - For the detection of the pvl and exfoliative toxin genes - Outbreak investigation of strains using spa typing - Epidemiological typing of Enterococcus faecium and detection of linezolid resistant determinants - Advice - on treatment and management of patients with MRSA through its medical director - on infection control through the infection control team of SJH on laboratory aspects of MRSA through the scientific staff of the laboratory.